Querying

 Navigation Subqueries

-Use Many<T> properties in Where clauses to generate correlated subqueries.
+Use Many<T> properties in Where or Select clauses to generate correlated subqueries.
 The generator infers FK-to-PK correlation from the schema.

 db.Users().Where(u => u.Orders.Any()); // EXISTS